 We strongly recommend that all students have appropriate accident and medical insurance for the duration of their study in the UK.
 Depending on the policy, insurance may cover otherwise non-refundable programme fees in the event of cancellation.
 You may either take out our StudyCare Insurance Plus policy or cover with an alternative provider.
 Further information about StudyCare Insurance Plus Policy can be found at the following link: http://www.studygroup.com/land/studycare.
 Cover under the StudyCare Insurance Plus policy will not commence until the insurance fees have been paid in full.
 Should you cancel your programme, you will also need to notify us that you wish to cancel your insurance policy.

 While the Centre takes all reasonable precautions to ensure the safety and security of students on campus we cannot accept responsibility for loss or damage to students’ personal property.
 All students are, therefore, strongly advised to take out a contents insurance policy.

 Withdrawal from the Programme

-Once you have commenced face-to-face/blended delivery (or after the expiry of the Trial Period mentioned above, if applicable), a minimum of one term’s notice in writing is required to withdraw from any Programme taught in terms (or one semester’s notice in respect of a Programme taught in semesters), whether or not you continue to attend lessons.
+Once you have commenced your programme (or after the expiry of the Trial Period mentioned above, if applicable), a minimum of one semester’s notice in writing is required to withdraw from your programme, whether or not you continue to attend lessons.
 Please refer to our Post-commencement Refund Policy at the following link: